 His honors include fellowships from the National Endowment for the Arts, the John Simon Guggenheim Memorial Foundation, and the Ingram Merrill Foundation.

-He is currently a professor of English at George Mason University, in Washington, D.C.
-He lives in Fairfax, Virginia, with his wife and daughter.
+He is currently a professor of English and the Heritage Chair in Writing at George Mason University in Washington, D.C.
+He lives in Fairfax, Virginia.

 For the New Year (Atheneum, 1984)